hellodajana/tip-calculator/README.md

 ### Getting Started

-First install your dependencies.
+First install your dependencies:

 ```
 npm install
 ```

-To start the server, run the following command.
+To start the server, run the following command:

 ```
 npm start